 CoSP intersessional meeting on preparations for UNGASS 2021

-The TRACK platform (Tools and Resources for Anti-Corruption Knowledge) provides online access to the UNCAC Legal Library, the ACAD Academic Initiative and other education materials, as well as additional anti-corruption resources.
+The TRACK platform (Tools and Resources for Anti-Corruption Knowledge) provides online access to the UNCAC Legal Library, as well as additional anti-corruption resources.

 The Omnibus software provides for an innovative way to gather information on how States implement the Convention against Corruption through the computer-based self-assessment checklist.